 Playing with sugar sand is also a fun way for kids to explore different textures, just like a child would experience at the beach.
 My daughter mixed some star sprinkles into her pink sugar sand.
 I spread out a vinyl tablecloth on the floor so she could dump out her sugar sand and play “beach”.
 If some sugar sand does get on the floor, it’s easy to sweep up.

 Sugar Sand Cupcakes & Castles

-Sugar and cornstarch sand gets really sticky when wet!
-You can sculpt it into cupcakes, sand castle, or creatures using fun sand molds.
-When you want to dry it out again, just put it back into the food processor with more cornstarch and blend until it’s back to its original sandy texture.
+Finally, if you add extra water, sugar sand gets really sticky!
+You can sculpt it into cupcakes, a sand castle, and even creatures using sand molds.
+When you want to dry it out again, just put your homemade sugar sand back into the food processor.
+Add more cornstarch and blend it until it’s back to its original sandy texture.

 I hope your kids enjoy playing with this DIY sugar sand.
 You can easily make this sensory sand using ingredients you have in your kitchen.
 Who knew sugar and cornstarch could be so much fun!?

 Hi, I’m Katie!
 I live with my husband and 3 kids in beautiful Coeur d’Alane, Idaho.
 I love Jesus, coffee, DIY projects, photography, homeschooling my kids, traveling, and serving people.
 I’ve previously worked as a graphic designer, web designer, journalist and barista.
 I started Create.
 Play.
 Travel. to share some of our creative projects and family adventures.
 I hope you enjoy the highlights of our creative family life!